awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 You should take the following important security considerations into account when using dynamic parameters to specify Secrets Manager secrets in your stack templates:
 + The `secretsmanager` dynamic reference can be used in all resource properties\.
 Using the `secretsmanager` dynamic reference guarantees that neither Secrets Manager nor CloudFormation logs will persists any resolved secret value\.
 However, the secret value may show up in the service whose resource it is being used in\.
 You should review your usage to avoid leaking secret data\.
-+ Updating a secret in Secrets Manager does not automatically update the secret in CloudFormation\.
++ Updating a secret in Secrets Manager doesn't automatically update the secret in CloudFormation\.
 In order for CloudFormation to update a `secretsmanager` dynamic reference, you must perform a stack update that updates the resource containing the dynamic reference, either by updating the resource property that contains the `secretsmanager` dynamic reference, or updating another of the resource's properties\.

   For example, suppose in your template you specify the `MasterPassword` property of an `[AWS::RDS::DBInstance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html)` resource to be a `secretsmanager` dynamic reference, and then create a stack from the template\.
-You later update that secret's value in Secret Manager, but do not update the `AWS::RDS::DBInstance` resource in your template\.
-In this case, even if you perform a stack update, the secret value in the `MasterPassword` property is not updated, and remains the previous secret value\.
+You later update that secret's value in Secret Manager, but don't update the `AWS::RDS::DBInstance` resource in your template\.
+In this case, even if you perform a stack update, the secret value in the `MasterPassword` property isn't updated, and remains the previous secret value\.

   To manage updating the secret in your template, consider using `version-id` to specify the version of your secret\.
 Then, when you update to the next version, update the `version-id` in your template and perform a stack update\.
 For example, specifying the following segments would retrieve the `password` value for the version of the MySecret secret with the version ID of `EXAMPLE1-90ab-cdef-fedc-ba987EXAMPLE`: